JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 ```

 > ![Legacy Application Entry Evidence](evidence/02-legacy-app-entry.png)
-> *Highlighted: the `notes` property, redacted.
-Its presence confirms the application was modified during the incident.*
+> *Highlighted: the `notes` property.
+Redacted: the value of the `notes` property.*

-The `notes` property carried a value written during the incident, confirming the application had been touched.
-It established that the application was modified, not how.
-Per the briefing, entry came through a phished user whose session was stolen after MFA had been satisfied, which is consistent with the absence of alerts in the sign-in logs.
+The `notes` property was populated.
+A registration does not carry a value there by default, so the property establishes that the application was written to beyond its creation.
+The value was redacted, so this establishes that the field was populated, not what it said.

 ---